maxium0526/cft-chexpert/README.md

     python predict.py demo_img.jpg

 ## Training
-As we are still working on the paper, we will publish training code in the future.
+As we are still working on the paper, we will publish the training code in the future.

+#### 2024/02/07 Update
+The training code on MS-COCO is available now!
+See [this repository](https://github.com/maxium0526/category-wise-fine-tuning).

 ## Disclaimer